 Summer- It’s Pitta Season

-Best Foods for Pitta Season
+Best Foods for Pitta Season: the Pitta Dosha Diet

 The Summer Season welcomes long days, sunshine and bursting color and energy!
 It feels vast, exciting and sometimes overly stimulating and exhausting!
 Which is precisely why we need a Pitta Dosha Diet to balance the heat and sometimes hectic energy of the season.

 The past few months have been focused on supporting the body by clearing out stagnation that may be lingering from Winter.
 You may have participated in our Seasonal Cleanse Program.
 Now is the time we reap the benefits of this preparation, enjoying the peak of vibrant color and experience while giving yourself space to cool off and relax.

-Pitta Reducing Foods
+Pitta Dosha Diet – Pitta Reducing Foods

 amaranth, barley, bran, granola, quinoa, cooked oats, basmati rice, white rice, rice cakes, wheat